Skip to main content

 Learn more about your funding options

-What it is:
+What it is

 A tax-advantaged investment product for education that has a low impact on financial-aid eligibility.

-• May be applied to K-12 tuition, vocational school, registered apprenticeships, college, graduate school and student loans.
+• It may be applied to K-12 tuition (up to $10,000 per year), vocational school, registered apprenticeships, college, graduate school and student loans (up to $10,000 in total).

-• Investments grow tax-free.
+• Investments grow tax-deferred.

-• Withdrawals are not subject to federal tax (when used for qualified education expenses).
+• Withdrawals are not subject to federal tax (when used for qualified education expenses)

-• You can “frontload” your contributions by making five years’ worth of gifts in a single year.
+• You can “front-load” your contributions by making five years’ worth of gifts in a single year.

 • Easy to establish and maintain.

-• You're limited to the investment options offered by the 529 Plan.
+• You're limited to the investment options offered by the 529 plan.

 • Using annual exclusion gifts to fund a 529 account precludes use of the annual exclusion amount for other purposes.

-What it is:
+What it is

 • Earnings accrue free of income tax.